fatichar/KafkaGuru/README.md

 Additionally,, you will also need maven to build the project from source.

 ## Build
-Open a terminal, and change to the project direcotry (which contains pom.xml)
+Open a terminal, and change to the project directory (which contains pom.xml)

 Run thew following command:
 ```
 mvn compile package
 ```
-This will downloadthe dependencies, build the project, and create a jar file in the target directory.
+This will download the dependencies, build the project, and create a jar file in the target directory.

 ## Run
 ```